Get 80% off your plan for your first 6 months.*

 Common price increase mistakes to avoid

 How you handle a price increase matters just as much as the increase itself.
-In this section, focus on a few practical things you can do after you announce the change to keep customers on side.
+Avoiding these common pitfalls helps you keep customers on side and protect your reputation.

-• Apologising for your prices.
-Be confident in the value you provide.
-An apology can suggest that you don't believe your product or service is worth the new price.
+• Apologising for your prices: be confident in the value you provide.
+An apology can suggest you don't believe your offering is worth the new price.

-• Not giving enough notice.
-Surprising customers with a price hike can feel unfair and lead to frustration.
+• Not giving enough notice: surprising customers with a price hike can feel unfair.
 Give them plenty of time to adjust their budgets.

-• Failing to explain the value.
-Go beyond announcing the new price and explain what your customers receive in return.
+• Failing to explain the value: go beyond announcing the new price.
 Remind customers of the benefits they receive and any improvements you've made.

-• Making the increase too large.
-A sudden, significant price jump can cause sticker shock and drive customers away.
-Smaller, more regular adjustments are often easier to accept.
+• Making the increase too large: a sudden, significant price jump can drive customers away.
+Smaller, more regular adjustments are easier to accept.

-• Ignoring customer feedback.
-Listen to what your customers are saying after the announcement.
-Their feedback can provide valuable insights and help you manage the transition smoothly.
+• Ignoring customer feedback: listen to what your customers say after the announcement.
+Their feedback provides valuable insights for managing the transition.

 FAQs on price increases

-Here are answers to some common questions about increasing prices.
+Here are answers to some common questions about increasing prices for your business.

 How much should I increase my prices by?

-There's no single answer, as it depends on your industry, costs, and profit goals.
-A good starting point is to cover your increased costs.
-Many businesses opt for small, regular increases of 3–5% annually rather than large, infrequent jumps.
+It depends on your industry, costs, and profit goals, but a good starting point is covering your increased costs.
+Many businesses opt for small, regular increases of 3-5% annually rather than large, infrequent jumps.

 What should I say when announcing a price increase to customers?

-Be direct, honest, and focus on the value.
-Explain briefly why the change is necessary, for example, due to rising costs or product improvements.
-Thank them for their continued business and give them plenty of notice before the new price takes effect.
+Be direct, honest, and focus on the value you deliver.
+Explain briefly why the change is necessary, thank them for their business, and give plenty of notice before the new price takes effect.

 How often should I review and adjust my pricing?

-It's a good practice to review your pricing at least once a year.
-This allows you to stay aligned with your business costs, market changes, and the value you deliver.
-Some businesses review their pricing quarterly or whenever they experience a significant change in costs.
+It's good practice to review your pricing at least once a year to stay aligned with your costs, market changes, and the value you deliver.
+Some businesses review quarterly or whenever they experience a significant change in costs.

 What if customers complain about my price increase?